 Judging quality involved an assessment of all construction features from the handle to the extra accessories.
 We judged durability by noting whether or not the pans showed wear and tear after weeks of cooking and deliberate use with metal utensils, even on the more vulnerable nonsticks.
 Most of the pans came with instructions on how to care for and maintain the pan properly, and our testing team followed all guidelines to make sure the pans made good on their claims.
 Aesthetic appeal was also taken into consideration.

 The cast iron models edged the competition in this category, lacking nonstick coatings that steel utensils could scratch.
 Le Creuset, which has an attractive enamel coating, was resilient to our use of steel spatulas.
 It also included a convenient booklet detailing specifically how to care for and maintain the pan.
-As for the nonsticks, our team appreciated the bolted-on steel handles of the The Calphalon Panini Pan and the GreenPan that didn't require a potholder to grab while cooking.
+As for the nonsticks, our team appreciated the bolted-on steel handle of the GreenPan that didn't require a potholder to grab while cooking.
 We wished the silicone grabbers on the Nutrichef were better at keeping our hands from feeling the heat of the hot pan.
-The silicone handle-cover that comes with the Vremi worked well.

 The Jean Patrique Whatever Pan's glass lid was easily the most useful and appreciated accessory.
 All of the nonsticks, even the Thermolon-coated GreenPan, showed visible scratches from use with metal utensils.